alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-02.md

 TLS Versions
 ------------

-The only capable version for the new cipher suites defined in this document is TLSv1.3.
-Implementations of this document MUST NOT apply these cipher suites into any TLS protocols that have an older version than 1.3.
+These cipher suites SHALL NOT be used with any TLS version earlier than v1.3.

 Authentication
 --------------